Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 Minutes turned into an hour, then two hours, then three.

-WWE has strict like no-show policies now, right, Mo?
+WWE has strict, like, no-show policies now, right, Mo?

 Very.

-Uh what are the policies nowadays?
+What are the policies nowadays?

-Or well, depending on how you are.
+Or, well, depending on how you are.

-Shawn Michaels in the 90s.
+Sean Michaels in the 90s.

 Damn.

-Oh yeah, I was watching Maven.
+I was watching Maven.

 Maven has a YouTube channel.